zsvoboda/dbd/README.md

 - `model` directory that contains the content files. dbd supports files with `.sql`, `.ddl`, `.csv`, `.json`, `.xlsx` and other extensions.
 - `dbd.project` project configuration file

-DBD also requires `.dbd.profile` configuration file that contains connections to your databases.
+DBD also requires `dbd.profile` configuration file that contains connections to your databases.
 This file is located in the current directory or in your home directory.

 ## DBD profile configuration file
 DBD stores database connections in a profile configuration file.
-It searches for `.dbd.profile` file in the current or in your home directory.
+It searches for `dbd.profile` file in the current or in your home directory.
 You can always specify a custom profile file location using the `--profile` option of the `dbd` command.

 The profile file is YAML file with the following structure: